 During your teacher job interview, you will be expected to understand whatever teaching strategies, learning activities, or techniques that the panel may ask you to explain and comment on each question knowledgeably.
-This is why it is so critical to review teaching terms, which can be called education buzzwords, before going to a teacher job interview.
+This is why it is critical to review teaching terms, which can be called education buzzwords, before going to a teacher job interview.
 It is important to prove to the hiring committee that you are up-to-date with the latest education lingo, industry trends, teaching strategies, etc.

-You may have heard the term, Bloom’s Taxonomy, but maybe you never thought about what you would say if someone asked you to describe what it is or your thoughts on the subject.
+You may have heard the term Bloom’s Taxonomy, but maybe you never thought about what you would say if someone asked you to describe what it is or your thoughts on the subject.
 You may as well take care of that right now before being stumped in a teacher job interview by reading about it now.
 Here goes!

 Bloom had the belief that education should focus on the mastery of subjects and the promotion of higher forms of thinking rather than the transfer of simple facts.
-He created a framework of simple checklists to ensure that one is utilizing the most appropriate type of learning methods to achieve an academic goal.
+He created a framework of simple checklists to ensure that one utilizes the most appropriate type of learning methods to achieve an academic goal.

 Bloom’s model is divided into three domains:

 1. Cognitive (intellectual – knowledge) – the most used of the domains, refers to knowledge structures.
 It can be viewed as a sequence of progressive contextualization of the material.